todokku/hired-client-react/README.md

 3. Run Style Component again: `npm install styled-components`

 4. The following package was installed to facilitate the styling of this page's footer: `npm install react-sticky-footer --save`
+5. Smooth Scroll feature was added with the following package:
+  - `npm i react-scroll-to --save`

 ## About